Intel 8231/8232: Capacity

-Instruction execution times were very variable and, as an early generation design, typically much longer than those seen in later, more evolved FPUs.
-For example, ignoring data and stack handling instructions, on the 8232 they ranged from 56 clock periods for a single-precision (32-bit) subtraction, to a full 4560 periods for a double-precision (64-bit) divide, for an effective processing speed (if clocked at 4 MHz) of 877 to 71429 FLOPS.
-The 8231(A)'s instructions ranged from 17 periods for a 16-bit fixed-point addition, through 98 to 378 periods for common 32-bit float operations (heavily dependent not only on the function itself, but the actual magnitude of the operands and result, and even the number of "1" bits in each number), to as many as 12032 periods for a maximally complex "power" calculation, giving 332, through 10.6k ~ 40.8k, to 235.3k FLOPS of performance (at 4 MHz) depending on the instruction and data mix.
-Whilst these numbers may seem low from a modern perspective, they compare reasonably well with the successor i8087 (whose bigger advantages were a wider databus and address range – allowing faster transfers in and out of a larger memory space, greater numeric precision, expanded instruction/function set and near-IEEE-754 compliance), and were radically faster compared to performing the same calculations using software emulation on a regular CPU – even a relatively sophisticated, 16-bit 8086 running at a full 8 MHz could only achieve somewhere between a few dozen, to no more than around 1000 FLOPS without a coprocessor, and its slower clocked, 8-bit predecessors and rivals would have fared even worse.
+Instruction execution times were quite variable and, as an early generation design, typically much longer than those seen in later FPUs with more mature designs.
+For example, ignoring data and stack handling instructions on the 8232, execution times ranged from 56 clock periods for a single-precision (32-bit) subtraction to a whopping 4560 periods for a double-precision (64-bit) divide.
+The effective processing speed (if clocked at 4 MHz) is 877 to 71429 FLOPS.
+The 8231(A)'s instructions ranged from 17 periods for a 16-bit fixed-point addition, through 98 to 378 periods for common 32-bit float operations (heavily dependent not only on the function itself, but the actual magnitude of the operands and result, and even the number of "1" bits in each number), to as many as 12032 periods for the most complex "power" calculation.
+This comes to 332 FLOPS, through 10.6k–40.8k, to 235.3k FLOPS of performance (at 4 MHz) depending on the instruction and data mix.
+While these numbers may seem low from a modern perspective, they compare reasonably well with the successor i8087 (whose bigger advantages were a wider databus and address range which provided faster transfers in and out of a larger memory space, greater numeric precision, expanded instruction/function set, and near-IEEE-754 compliance), and are radically faster than performing the same calculations using software on a regular CPU-–even a relatively-sophisticated, 16-bit 8086 running at a full 8 MHz can only achieve somewhere between a few dozen, to no more than around 1000 FLOPS without a coprocessor.
+Its slower-clocked, 8-bit predecessors and rivals fared even worse.